JosemariaMunoz/some-examples/73-vertical-nav-creative-formed-theme/README.md

 The theme also has an override of Liferay Clay based on the popular Bootstrap Creative theme and the Minium B2B demo theme for commerce (From Kris's Theme: https://github.com/kristianp335/73-creative-formed-theme).

-The new features for this theme are the possibility to configure a vertical navigation menu (as an example of a self service portal), change the menu colors via Style Books and some capabillities related to show/hidde the vertical navigation menu and/or show/hidde the navigation menu from the header (in case you do not want to use it but you want to keep showing the header).
+The new features for this theme are the possibility to configure a vertical navigation menu (as an example of a self service portal), change the menu colors via Style Books and some capabillities related to show/hidde the vertical navigation menu and/or show/hidde the navigation menu from the header and the rest of the items.

 ### Set Up